shoutem/nfc-ndef-react-native/README.md

 # NfcReactNative

-nfc-react-native is a react-native module for android to write/read Mifare Classic (NFC) tags.
+nfc-ndef-react-native is a react-native module for android to write/read tags that support the NDEF format (tested on Mifare Classic).
+This is a fork of nfc-react-native.
+WIP.

 ## Getting started